* Dollar's jobs-inspired rally runs out of steam

 * Euro recovers from brief dip on weak German data

-SYDNEY, July 8 (Reuters) - The dollar started trade in Asia on the back foot on Tuesday having run out of puff near a two-week high, giving the euro a chance to get over an unexpected slump in German industrial output.
+SYDNEY/SINGAPORE, July 8 (Reuters) - The dollar held steady versus a basket of major currencies on Tuesday, having retreated from the previous day's near-two-week high, giving the euro a chance to get over an unexpected slump in German industrial output.

-The dollar index traded at 80.218, off a 1-1/2 week peak at 80.359.
-Still, it managed to hold on to most of the gains made on Thursday in the wake of solid payrolls data.
+The dollar index was at 80.233, off a 1-1/2-week peak at 80.359 set on Monday.
+Still, it managed to hold on to most of the gains made in the wake of solid payrolls data on Thursday.

-The greenback's lacklustre performance came as U.S. Treasury yields slipped after Wall Street turned cautious ahead of the second-quarter earnings season starting this week.
+The greenback's lacklustre performance came as U.S. Treasury yields slipped from recent highs after Wall Street turned cautious ahead of the second-quarter earnings season starting this week.

-That helped the euro pop back above $1.3600 from Monday's low of $1.3576, when an unexpectedly big fall in Germany's industrial output briefly unsettled the common currency.
+That helped support the euro, which held steady at $1.3605 , having bounced from a low of $1.3576 on Monday when an unexpectedly big fall in German industrial output unsettled the common European currency.

-The moves on Monday were modest and highlighted a lack of conviction in a market still in the grips of a summer lull.
+Moves in major currencies so far this week have been modest, highlighting a lack of conviction in a market still in a summer lull.

-"With no new news flow and fatigued investors, who are now waiting for more definitive signs that something will happen on the central bank front, there was a lot of drift overnight," said Emma Lawson, senior currency strategist at National Australia Bank in Sydney.
+Investors are now waiting for more definitive signs that something will happen on the central bank front, said Emma Lawson, senior currency strategist at National Australia Bank in Sydney.

-"With many consensus trades over the year having been thwarted, it may take the evidence of change to be overwhelming before participants join and create a trend."
+"With many consensus trades over the year having been thwarted, it may take the evidence of change to be overwhelming before participants join and create a trend," Lawson added.